English longbowmen

 During the medieval times, no other country could rival the expertise of English longbowmen and thus they were in high demand as mercenaries in other European countries.
 This was particularly true for Italian city states and Spain.

-Various “free companies” of English longbowmen were formed who provided mercenaries to other countries.
+Various “free companies” of English longbowmen were formed that provided mercenaries to other countries.
 One of the most famous such free companies during the 14th century was the White Company which was commanded by Sir John Hawkwood.

-Famous Medieval English longbowmen Battles
+Famous Medieval English Longbowmen Battles

 English longbowmen played a decisive role during some of the most important medieval battles.
 This included the Battle of Sluys in 1340, the Battle of Crecy in 1346, and the Battle of Poitiers in 1356.
 But the most important battle where English longbowmen played central role was the famous Battle of Agincourt in 1424.

-Medieval English longbowmen Summary
+Medieval English Longbowmen Summary

 English longbowmen were a necessary feature of English armies during the medieval times.
 Longbows were invented in Wales and soon spread to all parts of England.
 English longbowmen not only played a central role in major English battles during the medieval times but were also employed as mercenaries by other countries.